sowada23/Defense-AI-Assurance-Reviewer/README.md

 - Ollama, default: Ollama running locally with an installed model such as `llama3.2`.
 - OpenAI: `openai` Python package and `OPENAI_API_KEY`.
 - Gemini: `google-genai` Python package and `GEMINI_API_KEY`.
+- Optional test/development dependency: `pytest`.
+The standard-library `unittest` runner also works.

+The optional Python package requirements are listed in `requirements.txt`.

 If you are using the included virtual environment, activate it first: